It’s summer, a traditional time for trips to the mountains, a plunge in the pool or a walk in the park, but how about conducting a summertime audit?

 Irrigation audits, like financial audits, involve a thorough review.
 But an irrigation audit is not nearly as stressful and can be a fun way to learn about water use and your landscape.

 Denver Water provides information on its website on how homeowners and property owners can do an irrigation system audit.
-The utility also partners with Resource Central, a nonprofit organization that provides innovative programs to help customers use water efficiently.
+The utility also promotes Resource Central, a nonprofit organization that provides innovative programs to help customers use water efficiently.

 Max Hartmann, who does sprinkler audits for Resource Central, says there are several simple steps homeowners should do throughout the watering season.